 - Maturity: Considering the added level of responsibility, Waiters emerge as more visible role models to the rest of the camp.
 Waiters come to know more campers and counselors through their table rotations, and younger campers begin to look up to Waiters when they see them performing a service to the camp.
 In effect, the earliest stages of informal camper-counselor mentorship begins in the mess hall, and once each week, Waiters participate in “Big Brother, Little Brother” and spend time in small groups playing games with and getting to know young campers.
 Additionally, Waiters are assessed for how well they handle and value their extended privileges.

 Meeting or exceeding expectations in these areas provides a basis and set of criteria to gage how one will perform as a CI, Counselor in Training, and eventually a full Counselor.

 The CI Program marks the final camper year at Bauercrest.
 This program builds on the goals and core values of Bauercrest, stated as follows:

 The building blocks of the Bauercrest experience come from our philosophy of building Jewish Identity and self-esteem through promoting and teaching the values of Sportsmanship, Teamwork, Achievement, and Responsibility – our STAR principles.

 It is our mission to ensure that every Bauercrest camper:

-- Leaves camp an emotionally and physically stronger person; and
+- Leaves camp an emotionally and physically stronger person

-- Establishes a stronger connection with Jewish culture, religion, or nationality.
+- Establishes a stronger connection with Jewish culture and traditions

 While the CIs are still campers, and families are paying tuition for their attendance at camp, Bauercrest makes a considerable investment in building the leadership and service-oriented potential in these young men—both for the current summer and for seasons to come.